pupilfirst/wd101-scripts/building-web-forms/load-from-web-storage/README.md

 Let's close the browser and open the file again.
 Now if we click on the load button, we can see that the data is getting populated correctly.

-So in this lesson, we learned how to user localStorage API to persist data in client side and load it back when needed.
+So in this lesson, we've learned, how to store and persist user data in client side (browser) using the localStorage API.
+We've also learned, to load the data stored from the localStorage, when needed.

 # Text